andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 I turns out that this is entirely valid.

+It also turned out that I'd not brought the development teams along with me.

+NEAR ENEMY: The greatest modelling breakthroughs are worthless if they don't end up down in the code.

 ---

 ### Visualisation [GT] <<<<<< TO COME from @gaythu-rajan

+@andrewharmellaw - I think this could actually go _after_ the "Icebergs and Icecubes" slide.

 Context maps can be drawn in various ways - I used them to even show the end to end process flow with the bounded contexts clearly marking the point where the responsibility is handed over to another party.
 This made it easier for the teams to undestand to see where they are in the big picture.

 These modelling sessions brought out new bounded contexts like Defence into the picture, merged contexts such as Mags and crown which were separate legacy systems but nonethless the same business process.
 Because of the two legacy system they had pretty much diverged in the real world as well (but no reason why they should be different in fact).
 Potential to change the real business process as a result.

+NEAR ENEMY: Purity in delivery of DDD artefacts can make them difficult to consume for teams.
+They are just tools - the code is the real model, so work to make it

 ---